vuestorefront/vue-storefront-api/README.md

 ## Data migrations
 Please use data migration mechanism provided to manipulate Redis, ElasticSearch or kue.
 Details: https://github.com/DivanteLtd/vue-storefront-api/tree/master/doc

-## Adding custom modules with own dependencies in platform and extensions (Yarn usres)
+## Adding custom modules with own dependencies (Yarn only)
-When adding custom [Extensions to the API](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Extending%20vue-storefront-api.md).
-You might want to add your own custom modules with their own dependencies under `src/api/extensions/` and `src/platforms` directory.
+When adding custom [Extensions to the API](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Extending%20vue-storefront-api.md) you might want to define some dependencies inside them.
+Thanks to [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) dependecies defined inside your custom module will be intaled when you execute `yarn` at project root level, so it's way esier and faster than installing all modules dependcies separetly.

-Just define the `package.json` with your dependencies in your custom module e.g.
+To do this, define the `package.json` with your dependencies in your custom module:
 - `src/api/extensions/{your-custom-extension}/package.json`
 - `src/platforms/{your-custom-platform}/package.json`

 Executing `yarn` at root level will also download your custom modules dependencies.

 NOTE: `npm` users will still have to install the dependencies individually in their modules.